Vulkan4D/v4d_project/README.md

 A Vulkan4D Project consists of the following directory structure :

-* `.vscode` optioanl project settings for the Visual-Studio-Code IDE
+* `.vscode` optional project settings for the Visual-Studio-Code IDE
 * `build/` created automatically to contain generated/build files
 * `crosscompile` your optional cross-compilation scripts
 * **`res/`** optional directory to contain project resources